Xilinx/inference-server/docs/kserve.rst

       name: kserve-amdserver
     spec:
       supportedModelFormats:
-        # depending on the image you're using, and which platforms are added,
+        # depending on the image you're using, and which backends are added,
         # the supported formats could be different.
 For example, this assumes
         # that a ZenDNN image was created with both TF+ZenDNN and PT+ZenDNN
         # support